AdamLearns/SiteDocuments/privacy.md

 - Google
   - Google Fonts<sup>1</sup>: the Services make use of Google Fonts
-  - Google Analytics<sup>2</sup>: the Services use Google Analytics to collect aggregate information on session length, traffic sources, and user behavior patterns within the Services.
-Ad personalization is not enabled, and IP addresses are anonymized.
+  - Google Tag Manager and Google Analytics<sup>2</sup>: the Services use Google Tag Manager and Google Analytics to collect aggregate information on session length, traffic sources, and user demographic and behavior patterns within the Services.
   - Google Firebase<sup>3</sup>: the Services are run on Google Firebase.
 This includes site hosting, data storage, and authentication.
 - Paddle
   - Paddle's payment platform<sup>4</sup>: the Services make use of Paddle as a payment platform.
 XTONOMOUS does not get payment-specific information like your credit card, debit card, PayPal account, or home address.
 We _do_ have access to your email address as part of your Authentication Information.
   - Paddle uses cookies to improve their site and for marketing activities<sup>4</sup>.
 Because Paddle uses them for marketing activities, we ask for your consent to use these cookies before allowing you to make a purchase.
 You are able to revoke this consent at any time through the Account page.
+- Facebook
+  - Facebook pixel<sup>5</sup>: this is used similarly to Google Analytics—for aggregate information on session information, user demographics, and behavior patterns.
+- SendGrid (AKA Twilio)<sup>6</sup>: this is used to send marketing and promotional materials if you have opted in to such emails.
+This consent can be revoked by using the "unsubscribe" link at the bottom of the email, or, if you have an account with us, via the Account page.
 - Identity providers (e.g. Google, Twitter, Twitch)
   - When you log in using another site as an identity provider, you are actually going _through_ their site, at which point you are subject to their privacy policies.
 Please look up the privacy policy for these individual sites to find out more about how they treat your data.